elliottcarlson/manager-readme/README.md

 * "Anything else on your mind?" - Just in case you forgot something!
 * "What do you need from me?" - Am I blocking you on anything?
 Do you have any additional requests?
-* "What can I do better?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!
+* "Do you have feedback for me?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!

 I know that this gets repetitive - but it's very important to me to ask those questions every session.

 I will also send an anonymous feedback form on occassion to allow anyone to provide feedback they do not feel comfortable telling me in person.

 # "Where do I stand?"
 Part of my job is to track the performance of those who report to me - and obviously provide you with feedback on how to improve.